zannloo/tp/docs/UserGuide.md

 #### Example(s):

-- When you are at the directory `~/grp-001`, you could add a new student named Bob of StudentId `0200Y` to this group through the following command,
+- When you are at the directory `~/grp-001`, you could add a new student named Bob with StudentId `0200Y` to this group through the following command,
   - `touch 0200Y --name Bob`

 <box type="info">

 ![Ui](images/touchcommand.png){width=720 height=158}
-Following the executing the `touch` command, Bob appears in the Children List.
+Following the execution of the `touch` command, Bob appears in the Children List.
 The **Message Display Column** also indicates the addition of a new student, Bob. <br>
 Observe that all fields for Bob, except for Name and StudentId, are marked `n/a` as you did not include them in the initial command.
 But fear not!
 You can always add these additional fields through